SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 <img src="/images/users-guide/enterprise-tenant/et-branding.png" alt="Branding tab">

 For a more detailed preview of your settings, click **Open preview** in the top menu bar to check the look and feel of your branding settings in the overall platform.
-You may interact and even switch applications in the preview.
+You may interact and even switch web apps in the preview.
 Every change that you make in the **Branding** tab will immediately be applied to the **Preview** page.

 <img src="/images/users-guide/enterprise-tenant/et-branding-preview.png" alt="Branding tab">